qdrant/docs/qdrant/v0.8.x/search.md

 The `result` contains ordered by `score` list of found point ids.

+### Filtering results by score

+In addition to payload filtering, it might be useful to filter out results with a low similarity score.
+For example, if you know the minimal acceptance score for your model and do not want any results which are less similar than the threshold.
+In this case, you can use `score_threshold` parameter of the search query.
+It will exclude all results with a score worse than the given.

+<aside role="status">This parameter may exclude lower or higher scores depending on the used metric.
+For example, higher scores of Euclidean metric are considered more distant and, therefore, will be excluded.</aside>

 ### Payload in vector in the result

 By default, retrieval methods do not return any stored information.